dsci445-csu/hw-7/README.md

 Be sure to `set.seed(445)`.

-1. Consider the `USArrests` data.
-We will now perform hierarchical clustering on the states.

-    a) Using hierarchical clustering with complete linkage and Euclidean distance, cluster the states.

-    b) Cut the dendrogram at a height that results in three distinct clusters.
-Which states belong to which clusters?

-    c) Hierarchically cluster the states using complete linkage and Euclidean distance, *after scaling the variables to have standard deviation one*.

-    d) What affect does scaling the variables have on the hierarchical clusters obtained?
-In your opinion, should the variables be scaled before the inter-observation dissimilarities are computed?
-Provide a justification for your answer.
+1. A researcher collects expression measurements for $1,000$ genes in $100$ tissue samples.
+The data can be written as a $1,000 \times 100$ matrix, which we call $\boldsymbol X$, in which each row represents a gene and each column represents a tissue sample.
+Each tissue sample was processed on a different day, and the columns of $\boldsymbol X$ are ordered so that the samples that were processed earliest  are on the left and the samples that were processed later are on the right.
+The tissue samples belong to two groups: control (C) and treatment (T).
+The C and T samples were processed in a random order across the days.
+The researcher wished to determine whether each gene's expression measurements differ between the treatment and control.

+    As a pre-analysis (before comparing T and C), the researcher performs a principal component analysis of the data and finds that the first principal component (a vector of length $100$) has strong linear trend from left to right and explains $10$% of the variation.
+The researcher now remembers that each patient sample was run on one of two machines, A and B, and machine A was used more often in the earlier times with B was used more often later.
+The researcher has a record of which sample was run on which machine.

+    a) Explain what it means that the first principal component "explains 10% of the variation".

+    b) The researcher decides to replace the $(j, i)$th element of $\boldsymbol X$ with
+        $$
+        x_{ji} - \phi_{j1} z_{i1}
+        $$
+        where $z_{i1}$ is the $i$th score and $\phi_{j1}$ is the $j$th loading, for the first principal component (performed on $\boldsymbol X^\top$.
+They will then perform a two-sample $t$-test on each gene in this new data to determine whether its expression differs between the two conditions.
+Critique this idea and suggest a better approach.

+    c) Design a run a small simulation experiment (generate your own data) to determine the superiority of your idea.

+2. $K$-means clustering is a simple and elegant approach for partitioning a data set into $K$ distinct, non-overlapping clusters.
+To perform $K$-means clustering, we first specify the number of clusters $K$, and then the $K$-means algorithm assigns each observation to exactly one of the clusters.
+The clusters are chosen to minimize the total within-cluster variation.
+As is shown in the lab solution posted on the class website, $K$-means clustering can be accomplished using the `kmeans` function in `R`.

-2. In this problem you will generate simulated data and then perform PCA and $K$-means clustering on the data.
+    In this problem you will generate simulated data and then perform PCA and $K$-means clustering on the data.
 First run the following to obtain the data.

     ```r